 When the weather turns colder, water expands as it freezes and this can put tremendous stress on whatever is containing it, including metal or plastic pipes.
 Usually, pipes that freeze are exposed to severe cold weather, like outdoor hose bibs, water supply pipes in unheated interior areas like basements, garages, or kitchen cabinets.
 To keep meters from freezing during extreme cold snaps, it is important to have a constant flow of water going through the meter.

 During significant cold snaps, follow these tips:

-- To prevent your pipes from freezing, allow a faucet to drip cold water slowly.
-The faucet you choose should be the one that is the greatest distance from your main water shut off valve.
+- To prevent your pipes from freezing, allow a faucet to trickle cold water.
+The faucet you choose should be the one that is the greatest distance from your main water shut off valve and at the highest point in your home.
 This is especially important if your property has experienced frozen meters in the past.

 - Open the cabinets beneath any place with a water supply, such as the kitchen and bathroom sinks.
 This will allow warm air to circulate.
 (Remove any toxic substances first if there are small children or pets in the home.)

 - If your pipes freeze, never thaw a pipe with an open flame.
 Use warm water to soak towels, then wrap the towels around the frozen pipes.